sandboxedestroyer/waifuCalculator/README.md

-has with a cool sounds in the buttons which will make you leave your normal calculator not only make operations also too have with at espectucular sounds in the buttons
+has with a cool sounds in the buttons which will make you leave your normal calculator not only make operations also too working with espectucular sounds in the buttons this cool calculator are will be leave your old calculator

+this cool calc
-No solo realiza las operaciones descritas tambiem cuenta con unos espectaculares sonidos en los botones el cual te hara dejar de usar tu calculadora del dia.
+el cual te hara dejar de usar tu calculadora del dia.

 **Funciones Principales**